 Cllr Dr Mark McClelland, Cabinet Member for Transport, said:

 This is a significant investment in the enhancement of local bus services by the Government, and it's an opportunity we don't want to waste.

 We have spoken to many local stakeholders already, from local communities to local councils and businesses, and that key dialogue will continue going forward and has already helped influence our draft strategy.

 We want to make our bus services as good and as reliable as possible for existing users, while encouraging new people to leave their cars behind and get on board.

 The more people that use these services will help unlock many employment and environmental benefits so it's essential we get this right.

 To help inform its national bus strategy, the council asked local people and representatives from businesses and organisations to fill out a short survey to help establish where the current bus service is working, where it could be improved and where it simply doesn't provide what is needed.
 More than 2,100 people responded.
 Almost 90% of people who responded said that they would expect to use bus services at the same level as before the pandemic.
 The majority of people who responded said that more frequent buses, more buses on a Sunday, and real-time bus service information would help enhance the service.

 Wiltshire Council's Cabinet will receive an update on the bus improvement work at its meeting on 12 October, and has been recommended to approve a number of decisions, including the council's draft strategy and its proposed bus service improvements.
 The final version of the council's strategy needs to be submitted to the Government's Department for Transport by the end of October.

 The cabinet report can be found at Agenda Cabinet - Tuesday 12 October 2021 10.00 am.

-More information about the Government's Bus Back Better can be found at the Government Bus Back Better webpage.
+More information about the Government's Bus Back Better can be found at the GOV.UK: Policy paper - Bus back better.